Mr. Russman focuses on assisting clients with data privacy and security, as well as employee benefits and executive compensation.

 Mr. Russman has assisted clients with the negotiation of union retirement and welfare benefits and the associated multiemployer withdrawal liability issues.
 He brings significant experience to the negotiation of agreements for products, services, and software particularly in the area of outsourcing benefits administration (such as claims administration) and the agreements clients need to provide services to their customers (such as HIPAA Business Associate Agreements).

 Mr. Russman serves as co-chair of the Michigan Region of the American Jewish Committee ACCESS as well as on the Board of Directors for the American Jewish Committee National Global ACCESS Steering Committee and the Commission on Contemporary Jewish Life.
-He has completed an Anti-Defamation League Glass-Sills Leadership Program and he has earned his Certified Information Privacy Professional (CIPP) US certification from the International Association of Privacy Professionals (IAPP).
+He has completed an Anti-Defamation League Glass-Sills Leadership Program and he has earned his Certified Information Privacy Professional (CIPP) certification for both the United States and Europe, as well as his Certified Information Privacy Manager (CIPM) certification from the International Association of Privacy Professionals (IAPP).

 In law school, Mr. Russman interned with the Office of the Chief Counsel of the Internal Revenue Service and with Federal District Court Judge Avern Cohn.